pipiczistvan/bricklog/README.md

 - On iOS JDK 17 is necessary to build.
 It can be specified manually in [gradle.properties](gradle.properties) via `org.gradle.java.home`.

   Afterwards, build the project and you're ready to use it.

+- On iOS the background task can be triggered manually by pausing program execution and type the following command:

+  `e -l objc -- (void)[[BGTaskScheduler sharedScheduler] _simulateLaunchForTaskWithIdentifier:@"hu.piware.bricklog.sync_sets"]`

+  After resuming the task should trigger.

 # Technical details